lee-michellej/globi_msomAndsciChecklists/README.md

 ### "0 - RemoveDupsInGloBI.R"

-Details: The purpose of this code is to take the latest download of Globi data for bees and remove duplicates that have been added due to recent publications and SCAN additions.
+**Details**: The purpose of this code is to take the latest download of Globi data for bees and remove duplicates that have been added due to recent publications and SCAN additions.
 These artificial duplicates could impact the probabilities of detecting these various interactions.
 These additions were discovered by Katja Seltmann.

-Outputs:
+**Outputs**:

   - New Globi file to take into analyses

     - file name = all_bee_data_unique_01feb24.tsv

 ### "1 - SourceTargetStandardization.Rmd"

-Details: R script that downloads the data from the repository on Zenodo.
+**Details**: R script that downloads the data from the repository on Zenodo.
 The Zenodo repository already has the bee-plant interactions trimmed from the entire Globi dataset.
 Bee and plant names can be in any order in either the "source" or "target" columns.

-Outputs:
+**Outputs**:

   - interactions_dup.csv.gz

   - interactions.csv.gz